5 Cheery Ways to Enjoy Christmas on a Budget

 • Have a potluck.
 Even if you love hosting Christmas dinner, you don’t have to pay for the entire meal.
 Ask your guests to bring a dish.

 • Use coupons and shop at discount stores.
 T.J.
 Maxx and Marshalls are ideal stores for you to shop for gifts.
 They have amazing name brands at affordable prices.
 You can also use coupons when shopping online.
-DollarSprout Rewards — a desktop browser extension available for Chrome or Safari — allows you to save on gifts in a multitude of ways.
-You’ll earn up to 10% cash back (or more) at 15,000+ popular online merchants.
+DollarSprout Rewards allows you to save on gifts in a multitude of ways.
+You’ll earn up to 10% cash back (or more) at 10,000+ popular online merchants.
 Walmart, eBay, Kohl’s, Macy’s, you name it.
 Wherever you do your Christmas shopping you’ll be sure to earn cash back on your purchases.

 Related: 75 Creative Ways to Save Money Around the House